gold mines in india

 • Dependency on Gold Imports and Its Impact on India’s Trade Deficit:

 • Due to the low domestic production, India relies heavily on gold imports, making gold one of the largest contributors to the country’s trade deficit.
-Importing large quantities of gold strains the country’s foreign reserves and impacts overall trade balance.
+Importing large quantities of gold strains the country’s foreign reserves and impacts the overall trade balance.

 Environmental Impact of Gold Mining in India